banelemasuku270-tech/IT-support-portfolio/README.md

 ### 5. Hardware Troubleshooting and Repair

 #### 📸  Problem Identification
-Computer powered on but failed to boot into the operating system..
+Computer powered on but failed to boot into the operating system.

 ![Problem](hardware-diagnostic..PNG)